Group of people holding an award. The front row are seated and the back row is standing.

 About the awards

 Once a year, we give Services to Farnham Awards to people who provide an outstanding or crucial service to the community or the people of Farnham.
-The awards medals are kindly sponsored by the Tindle News Group.
+The awards medals were inspired by the late Sir Ray Tindle CBE DL.

 Nominations